NEW:Resource Pack for the Tapering of Opioids in Chronic Non-Cancer Pain

 Welcome to the Lincolnshire Prescribing and Clinical Effectiveness (PACE) website.

 The new multi-purpose domain aims to provide a central resource for health professionals on all prescribing related information in Lincolnshire.
 This will include the decisions from the clinical advisory committee; PACEF (Prescribing and Clinical Effectiveness Forum).

-We are a small and friendly team of Pharmacists, Pharmacy Technicians, a Programme Manager and a Prescribing Project Manager based within NHS Lincolnshire CCG.
+We are a small and friendly team of pharmacists, pharmacy technicians, a data specialist, and a project team based within NHS Lincolnshire ICB.

 Our team encompasses a broad skill mix, having many years of experience between us and a breadth of knowledge across all aspects of pharmacy and prescribing, including; commissioning, secondary care, community pharmacy, GP and dispensing practices.

 NHS Lincolnshire Integrated Care Board (ICB) was founded on 1st July 2022, and was formerly known as the NHS Lincolnshire Clinical Commissioning Group (CCG).
 This CCG was a merger of the former locality CCGs (South, South West, East and West).

 The ICB is responsible for commissioning, or buying, the majority of healthcare services for the population of Lincolnshire.